Advanced Risk and Portfolio Management

 - Statistics: basic concepts of distributions, probability density function, and cumulative distribution function.

-There is no need to know how to code to fully benefit from the ARPM experience.
-Programming skills will be, although need not be, acquired along the way, by working through the interactive code provided.
+No coding experience is needed to fully benefit from the ARPM experience: coding skills can be, although need not be, acquired along the way, by working through the interactive code provided.

 No knowledge of finance is necessary to benefit from the ARPM experience, although prior exposure to basic financial products would make the absorption of the materials faster.